skasai5296/coenhance/README.md

 # Lecture Code for Co-enhance

 This repository contains code for lectures given on AI.
+(Japanese)

 ## Prerequisites
 Nothing!
 Just run this code in Google Colaboratory.